ramanaditya/django-anymail/docs/esps/amazon_ses.rst

    in the last step, "Creating Receipt Rules."

 5. Anymail supports two SES receipt actions: S3 and SNS.
 (Both actually use SNS.)
-   You can choose either one: the SNS action is easier to set up, but the S3 action allows you to receive larger messages.
-(If you aren't sure, start with SNS and change to S3 later if needed.
-Don't use both at the same time.)
+   You can choose either one: the SNS action is easier to set up, but the S3 action allows you to receive larger messages and can be more robust.
+   (You can change at any time, but don't use both simultaneously.)

    * **For the SNS action:** choose the SNS Topic you created in step 2.
 Anymail will handle either Base64 or UTF-8 encoding; use Base64 if you're not sure.